UselessWiz/PhantomDragon11/README.md

 - Hi, I’m @PhantomSnake11, and I hate making profiles like this
-- I’m interested in a bit of this and a bit of that, but mostly game development and cybersecurity.
+- I’m interested in a bit of this and a bit of that, but mostly game development, music production related things and cybersecurity.
 - I’m currently half learning C++ and SDL
 - I also speak Python, which is my first choice for most programming
 - I'm also somewhat interested in creating Discord Bots